MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-solution-geo-distributed.md

     4. In **Resource Group**, create a new resource group to place this profile under.

     5. In **Resource group location**, select the location of the resource group.
-This setting refers to the location of the resource group and has no impact on the Traffic Manager profile that will be deployed globally.
+This setting refers to the location of the resource group and has no impact on the Traffic Manager profile deployed globally.

     6. Select **Create**.